DanielSteele1/JobBoard/README.md

     - Baic UI and fetching Adzunas API.
     - Ability to filter jobs by location, salary, date posted, experience, job title and whether a job is remote or not.
     - Column and Grid views for all results pages
+    - Users can move a job between saved, interviewing and offers tabs.

 🛠 Technologies Used (so far)